 While the bays closest to the centre of Broome are mangrove mudflats, across town is the 22km long stretch of white sand known as Cable Beach, due to it being the site of the first undersea telegraph cable linking Australia to the world.

 Deservedly famous, it’s a must-visit destination in Broome, whether to swim, laze on the sand or 4WD along much of it.
-And luckily, dogs are allowed even along the main swimming stretch, which is patrolled during peak season, as long as they are kept on a leash.
+And luckily, dogs are allowed most of it according to the latest info from the visitors centre, although they are no longer allowed along the main swimming stretch between the surf club and the ramp.

 Keep in mind that it can get hot on the sand, even during the winter months, so consider setting up an umbrella to provide shade for your pup, and don’t forget a water bowl, such as a collapsible bowl.
-It’s also possible to hire umbrellas, sun lounges and more.
 Cable Beach can also be closed if crocodiles are spotted in the vicinity.

 2. Watch the Sunset at Cable Beach